-These homemade lunchables pack 16g of protein to keep kids fueled throughout the day.
+These Homemade Lunchables pack 16g of protein to keep kids fueled throughout the day.
 They’re easy to assemble the night before school and fun for kids to eat.
-Pair with fresh fruit like grapes and a fun side like guacamole and pretzels for a complete lunchbox.
+Pair with fresh fruit like grapes and a fun side like guacamole and pretzels for a complete, healthy lunchbox.

 Nutrition Tip: Protein is key for kids during growth: It builds new cells and tissues, helps the muscles rebuild after exercise, and offers energy to fuel their day.

 Here’s What’s Inside